Revolutionary-Games/Thrive-Launcher/README.md

 ### Running

 Now you should have everything set up.
-You can run Thrive launcher with `dotnet run` in the Thrive-Launcher directory.
+You can run Thrive launcher with `dotnet run` in the `Thrive-Launcher/ThriveLauncher` subdirectory.
 Or use a C# IDE to open the project files to run.

 ### Issues